 -

 The Dutch Postcode LotteryThe Lottery has been raising funds since 1989 to support organisations working towards a fairer and greener world.
 At least 40% of every ticket sold goes to charity.
-The Lottery has steadily grown to become the biggest charity lottery in the Netherlands, supporting 146 non-governmental organisations.
-Since its founding, the Lottery has dispensed over €8 billion.
-Over the last five years, African Parks has received €4.5 million in unrestricted funding.
-Also, we were the recipient, together with World Wide Fund for Nature (WWF) and Peace Parks, of €16.9 million for a Dreamfund project in 2020 to boost the ecological and socio-economic development of the world’s largest terrestrial transfrontier conservation area, the Kavango Zambezi (KAZA), which helped us fund operations in developing Kafue National Park, Zambia.
+The Lottery has steadily grown to become the biggest charity lottery in the Netherlands, supporting 147 non-governmental organisations.
+Since its founding, the Lottery has dispensed over €8.0b.
+Over the last five years, African Parks has received €4.5m in unrestricted funding.
+Also, we were the recipient, together with World Wide Fund for Nature (WWF) and Peace Parks, of €16.9m for a Dreamfund project in 2020 to boost the ecological and socio-economic development of the world’s largest terrestrial transfrontier conservation area, the Kavango Zambezi (KAZA), which helped us fund operations in developing Kafue National Park.

 -

 The Elephant Crisis Fund (ECF)A joint initiative of Save the Elephants and the Wildlife Conservation Network, the ECF is a flexible and responsive fund that supports the best efforts by the most trusted organisations globally, working to secure a future for elephants in Africa.
-Since 2015, the ECF has not only contributed more than US$5.9 million to African Parks, but also expertise on best practice in elephant conservation.
+Since 2015, the ECF has not only contributed more than $6.6 million to African Parks, but also expertise on best practice in elephant conservation.
 This has benefitted critical surveillance, intelligence-based protection, and human-elephant conflict mitigation activities for some of our most threatened elephant populations.

 -